Influencers Share First, Fact-Check Never

 Many influencers also promote right wing content and politicians and deliver a biased selection of stories.
 The influencers basically make money on number of their public.
 Fact check is not an incentive because:

-- As every journalist knows, reality checks often kills a story, because you simply discover it was nothing in it.
+• Reality checks often kills a story, because you simply discover there was nothing in it.

 Most of the influencers are on the mainstream Big Tech platforms.
 85 % are found on the Elon Musk owned X platform, 50 % on Instagram, 32 % on Facebook, 27 % on Threads and 27 % on TikTok.